Skip to main content Skip to secondary navigation

 7. A course description (150-300 words)

-Proposals will be assessed based on the likelihood they would attract students as a first offering and the degree to which they add diversity to the curriculum.
+Proposals will be assessed by the IntroSems Program based on the likelihood they will attract students and the degree to which they add diversity to the curriculum.
 Also, please note that all Sophomore Seminar approvals are contingent upon courses receiving at least one WAYS certification.

 Submit a Sophomore Seminar Proposal

-• After you submit a course, your materials will be edited for publication in the online IntroSems catalog and your course will be entered into the IntroSems' VCA, the database where students sign up for priority enrollment in IntroSems.
-During the quarter prior to teaching, you will review student applications in the IntroSems' VCA and select students for your seminar.
+• Your course description and bio will be edited for the online IntroSems catalog released over the summer and your course will be entered into the IntroSems' VCA, the system where students apply for priority enrollment.
+In the quarter prior to your teaching, you will be invited to review applications, select students, and build a waitlist in the system, as applicable.

 Certifying Your IntroSem for Ways

 Students highly favor courses that fulfill requirements and IntroSems are no exception.
-If your course incorporates both ‘thinking’ and ‘doing,’ and helps students consider intellectual issues from new perspectives, consider submitting your course for certification in the Ways Breadth Requirement.
-Submission for Ways (up to two) is strongly encouraged by the IntroSems program as seminars without Ways certification generally tend to attract fewer students.
+If your course incorporates both ‘thinking’ and ‘doing,’ and helps students consider intellectual issues from new perspectives, please consider submitting your course for certification in the Ways Breadth Requirement.
+Submission for Ways (up to two) is strongly encouraged by the IntroSems Program.
+Introductory Seminars without Ways certification generally may attract fewer students.